Segments¶

 - SOC pricing segment for battery SOC penalty costs.

-- Efficiency segment for direction-specific loss modeling.
+- Efficiency segment for loss modeling.

-- Power limit segment for directional limits and time-slice coupling.
+- Power limit segment for power limits.

 - Pricing segment for transfer costs and fees.